 - Forward Scheduling

 - Non-scheduled / Irregular Operations

 - Work / Rest Cycles in Augmented Crew

 - Light Exposure and Napping Countermeasures

 - Individual Fatigue Prediction

 - Training

-- Safety Investigation
+- Safety Investigation.

-2.1.Forward Scheduling
+1. Forward Scheduling

-A primary application of BFMs is to assist in crew scheduling and crew rostering practices.
+A primary application of BMMs is to assist in crew scheduling practices.
 Biomathematical models of human fatigue provide a means of incorporating aspects of fatigue science into scheduling to reduce fatigue-related safety risk.

-An important application of BFMs is to assist with developing optimal crew schedules.
-By predicting times at which performance should be optimal, identifying timeframes where restorative sleep will be maximised, and determining the impact of proposed work/rest schedules on overall fatigue and performance, BFMs can be used to assist in the development of work schedules that reduce fatigue-related safety risk.
+An important application of BMMs is to assist with developing optimal crew schedules and rosters.
+By predicting times at which performance should be optimal, identifying timeframes where restorative sleep will be maximised, and determining the impact of proposed work/rest schedules on overall fatigue and performance, BMMs can be used to assist in the development of work schedules that reduce fatigue-related safety risk.

-When applying BFMs for scheduling purposes, it is important to recognise the limitations of their use, as discussed later in this document (refer Sections 3 & 4 pp. 7-11).
-In particular, it is essential to avoid overly simplistic interpretations of fatigue scores, and to recognise that any specified upper limits for fatigue scores must be validated within the operational environment in which they will be used.
+When applying BMMs for scheduling purposes, it is important to recognise the limitations of their use.
+It is essential to avoid overly simplistic interpretations of fatigue scores, and to recognise that any specified upper limits for fatigue scores must be validated within the operational environment in which they will be used.